etwk/blog/content/lists/books.md

 	- [ ] How Global Currencies Work: Past, Present, and Future
 	- [ ] Exorbitant Privilege: The Rise and Fall of the Dollar and the Future of the International Monetary System
 - [ ] Tokens: The Future of Money in the Age of the Platform #future #must
+- Paul A. Volcker
+	- [ ] Keeping At It: The Quest for Sound Money and Good Government #policy #leadership #biography #must
+	- [ ] Volcker: The Triumph of Persistence (William L. Silber) #biography
+	- [ ] Changing Fortunes: The World's Money and the Threat to American Leadership #history
+- [ ] The Power of Gold: The History of an Obsession (Peter L. Bernstein)

 ### Trading
 - [ ] Automated Stock Trading Systems: A Systematic Approach for Traders to Make Money in Bull, Bear and Sideways Markets (Laurens Bensdorp)